-During the year under report, seven students were declared successful in the Professional Statisticians' Certificate Course and 17 in the Senior Certificate Course on the basis of the examination held in June, 1969.
+During the year under report, seven students were declared sucessful in the Professional Statisticians' Certificate Course and 17 in the Senior Certificate Course on the basis of the examination held in June, 1969.
 Three foreign students, one each from Syria, Philippines, and Iraq completed their training in I.A.R.S.
 Two of them also qualified for this Senior Certificate Course.
 Examination for 14 students for the Junior Certificate Course of which two were foreign students was held in January, 1970.
 Two trainees from South Vietnam completed their training in Machine Tabulation in January, 1970.
 Eight students were awarded M.Sc. degree and one was awarded Ph.D. degree in agricultural statistics.
 The theses of six students were approved for the award of diploma in agricultural and animal husbandry statistics.
 In the new degree courses which were started from October 1969, 13 students including four departmental candidates were admitted to the

-M.Sc. course and two students including one departmental candidate were admitted to the Ph.D. course.
+MSc course and two students including one departmental candidate were admitted

-In all 25 seminars of various topics of interest were delivered during the year under report by the officers and students of the Institute.
-In addition, a number of special lectures were given by several eminent statisticians from foreign countries and the F.A.O., who visited India during this period.
-Dr. R. R. Bahadur, Professor of Statistics, Chicago University, U. S. A., delivered a course of lectures on "Large deviation theory and Satistical Inference" from 14th to 24th March, 1969.
-Dr. J.S.
-Rustogi, Professor of Mathematics of Ohio State University, U.S.A., gave a series of eleven lectures on "Sequential decision theory" in July, 1969.
-Besides, Dr. H. S. Khamis of the F.A.O., Dr. J.N.K.
-Rao of the University of Texas, U.S.A., and Professor P.S.R.S.
-Rao of the University of Rochester, U.S.A., delivered lectures on various topics for the benefit of staff and students of the Institute.
+Large deviation theory and Satistical Inference? from 14th to 24th Dr. J.S.
+Rustogi, Professor of Mathematics of Ohio State University, Dr. H. S. Khamis of the F.A.O., Dr. J.N.K.
+Rao of the University U.S.A., and Professor P.S.R.S.
+Rao of the University of Rochester, Lattitude.

-Regular trainees of various courses conducted by the Central Statistical Organisation visited the Institute for specialised training in agricultural statistics and sampling techniques.
-Students from the department of Statistics, Andhra University, Waltair, Government Agricultural College, Jammu, and Gujarat College of Veterinary Science and Animal Husbandry also visited the Institute during this year.
-The students of the Junior Certificate, Senior Certificate, and the Professional Statisticians' Certificate Courses visited the Indian Agricultural Research Institute, New Delhi, and the National Dairy Research Institute, Karnal.
-The students of the Senior Certificate and the Professional Statisticians' Certificate courses also visited the Indian Veterinary Research Institute, Izatnagar, during the year under report.
+Regular trainees of various courses conducted by the Central Statistical visited the Institute for specialised training in agricultural statistics techniques.
+Students from the department of Statistics, Andhra Waltair, Government Agricultural College, Jammu, and Gujarat Veterinary Science and Animal Husbandry also visited the Institute vear.
+The students of the Junior Certificate, Senior Certificate, and Institute, New Delhi, and the National Dairy Research Institute, Karnal.